This degree will equip you with all of the fundamentals needed for a career in the wider world of business and beyond.

 The module focuses on the tools and techniques used by operation managers within service and manufacturing institutions, ensuring activities are in line with corporate and market objectives.

-Strategy is highly important in every business, bringing together findings from operations, finance and marketing to create important visions and targets.
-In this module, you’ll discuss key issues, look at case studies and specific information to gain a solid understanding of business strategy.
+Application of business strategy is highly important in every business, bringing together findings from operations, finance and marketing to create important visions and targets.
+In this module, you’ll discuss key issues, look at case studies and specific information to gain a solid understanding of management strategy application.

 Contemporary Business: Practice and Solutions